rancher/rancher-docs/docs/integrations-in-rancher/cloud-marketplace/azure-marketplace-payg-integration/installing-rancher-prime.md

 ### Rancher Configuration

-On the **Rancher Configuraion** tab, specify the following informaiton:
+On the **Rancher Configuraion** tab, specify the following information:

 1. Enter the **Hostname** for Rancher.
 The Rancher hostname must be a fully qualified domain name (FQDN) and the Rancher server URL will be created using this hostname.
    :::note

    The IP address of the Rancher hostname must be resolvable by a public DNS.

    :::
 1. Using the slider, select the number of **Replicas**.
 1. Choose and confirm a **Bootstrap Password**.
 During the first login, you will use the bootstrap password to authenticate to the Rancher dashboard.
    :::note